Skip to main content

 Set a reminder

-The deadlines are consistent — roughly the 7th of the month, one month after each quarter ends.
+The deadlines are consistent, roughly the 7th of the month, one month after each quarter ends.
 Put them in your calendar now.
 It takes about two minutes to submit each quarter if your records are up to date.

-Why is Flonancial free?
+Why is flonancial free?
 What's the catch?

 There isn't one.
-Your spreadsheet is processed in your browser — it never touches our servers.
+Your spreadsheet is parsed in your browser, the file never touches our servers.
 HMRC's API is free to use.
-We don't collect your financial data, we don't sell your information, and we don't show you ads.
-In 2026, the smart move isn't to charge people for something that costs nearly nothing — it's to build something genuinely useful and earn trust.
-The core MTD submission will always be free.
+We never see your individual transactions or bank details, we don't sell your information, and we don't show you ads.
+The mandatory MTD pieces, quarterly updates and the year-end tax return once available, will always be free.